securelay/securelay.github.io/README.md

 Python using flask /fastapi.
 Or NodeJS using fastify.

-Host on Glitch or [alternatives](https://support.glitch.com/t/temporary-glitch-alternatives/26915) like Vercel.
+Host on Glitch or [alternatives](https://support.glitch.com/t/temporary-glitch-alternatives/26915) like Vercel or Deno.
 Or, self-host using ngrok exposure.
 If it can be hosted on ready-to-deploy services like Glitch for free, then anybody can host - resulting in much needed redundancy.
 Provide as nvm/pypi package or docker for the willing ones to self-host.

 NodeJS notes
 ---